AlynMing/MessageApp/README.md

 ### 2. Screen Archetypes

-* Login
+* Login- complete
-* Register – User can sign-up for an account
+* Register – User can sign-up for an account- completed
 * Logout
 * Chat Screen – Users can start a new chat and view previous chats.
 * Profile Screen – Allow users to update info and pictures.